iden3/circom/mkdocs/docs/circom-language/formats/simplification-json.md

 circom simplify.circom --r1cs --wasm --simplification_substitution --O0
 ```

-to indicate that we do not want to apply any simplification the generated file 'simplify_substitutions.json' contains
+to indicate that we do not want to apply any simplification, the generated file 'simplify_substitutions.json' contains

 ```text
 {